moltaweb/learning-notes/java-udemy-Tim_Buchalka.md

 This is optional, not mandatory.
 But beware, the `this()` line must be the first line inside the constructor method

-Typically we will have a global constructor with all the parameters
+Typically we will have a global constructor with all the parameters.

-Then the rest of conscuctors will call this one with this(a, b, c, d, e)
+Then the rest of conscuctors will call this one with `this(a, b, c, d, e)`, eventually defaulting values.

-defaulting values.
-For example:

-this("0000", 0.0, c, d, e) will default a and b
+For example: `this("0000", 0.0, c, d, e)` will default a and b